60dimension/IELTS-Vocabularies/Vocabulary02.md

 She went halves on gas.

-He called for much stricter curbs on immigration
+He called for much stricter curbs on immigration.

 The transaction is completed by payment of the fee.